-Being a divorce attorney has given me a front-row seat to people behaving badly, sometimes in a mercenary manner.
+Being a divorce attorney has given me a front-row seat to people misbehaving, sometimes in a mercenary manner.
 I am not suggesting that anyone wanting to marry their ex-spouse again after a divorce has an ulterior motive or is trying to pull one over on their ex.
-However, depending on the facts involved in your situation, I would suggest it may be prudent to slow things down, think twice about the remarriage, and to consult with a family law attorney first.
+However, depending on the facts involved in your situation, I suggest it may be prudent to slow things down, think twice about the remarriage, and consult with a family law attorney first.

-Another thing to consider is that the person you are about to remarry is the same person.
-A high school teacher of mine told me two things that stuck with me to this day.
+Another thing to consider is that you are about to remarry the same person.
+A high school teacher told me two things that stuck with me to this day.
 Those things are:

 - “People do not change.
 They just become more of who they already are.”

 For the most part, I have found those statements to be true.
-If you go into a relationship hoping someone is going to change, you are probably going to be disappointed.
-If you hang in there hoping their behavior which is driving you crazy is going change, you will be disappointed.
+If you go into a relationship hoping someone will change, you are probably going to be disappointed.
+If you hang in there hoping their behavior that is driving you crazy will change, you will be disappointed.
 What you do have control over is yourself and what you do.

 Marrying an Abuser for the Second Time

-Our firm helped to divorce a woman from a man who was physically abusive to her and her child.
+Our firm helped divorce a woman from a physically abusive man to her and her child.
 This was not the first time she had divorced this man, and the man had not suddenly changed and become abusive.